cs0320-f25/typescript-csv-JacquelineC24/README.md

 ### Task C: Proposing Enhancement

 - #### Step 1: Brainstorm on your own.

+        Functionality:

+            The current CSV parser does not correctly handle commas in the CSV data.
+The parser currently splits the data at each new comma rather than following the convention of checking whether the data that contains the comma is wrapped in double quotes.

+            The CSV is underspecified about what should occur when an empty set of strings or an empty field is input into one of the columns of the data.
+It currently makes the empty string a data point without alerting the user.

+        Extensibility:

+            The function could alert the caller when an input does not match the field’s specifications according to the schema.
+Ex: alert the user that they cannot input a negative age.

+            The function could skip empty lines so that they do not become empty arrays in the parsed output.

 - #### Step 2: Use an LLM to help expand your perspective.

+        submitted separately on google doc

 - #### Step 3: use an LLM to help expand your perspective.